karmaniverous/stan/.stan/system/parts/90-response-format.md

 If any check fails, STOP and re‑emit after fixing.
 Do not send a reply that fails these checks.

-## Plain Unified Diff Policy (no base64)- Never emit base64‑encoded patches.- Always emit plain unified diffs with @@ hunks.
+## Plain Unified Diff Policy
+- Always emit plain unified diffs with @@ hunks.

 - The patch block must begin with “diff --git a/<path> b/<path>” followed by “--- a/<path>” and “+++ b/<path>” headers (git‑style).
 Include “@@” hunks for changes.
 - Never include non‑diff prologues or synthetic markers such as “**_ Begin Patch”/“_** End Patch”, “Add File:”, “Index:”, or similar.
-Emit only the plain unified diff bytes inside the fence.
-- Do not wrap the patch beyond the fence required by the +1 rule.
+Emit only the plain unified diff bytes inside the fence.- Do not wrap the patch beyond the fence required by the +1 rule.
 - Coverage must include every created/updated/deleted file referenced above (via Patch blocks).
 Full Listings are optional (see above).

 Optional Full Listings